Our Governing Document

 Shall be responsible for acting as good steward and ambassadors of the organization within their communities.

-Elections for the Board will be conducted at the annual December/January General meeting.
+Elections for the Board will be conducted at the August/September General meeting, annually.

-Elections for the ExCom will be conducted by the Board before the first of the month following the Board elections.
+Elections for officers to the Executive Committee will be conducted by the members of the Board at the August/September Board meeting.

-Nominees may run for multiple positions on the ExCom, but may only hold one position at a time, unless otherwise authorized by the Board as needed.
+Nominees may run for multiple positions officer positions on the Executive Committee, but may only hold one position at a time, unless otherwise authorized by the Board as needed.

-Voting by eligible general members (voting members/dues-paying members) will be conducted by written ballot.
-Eligible members unable to attend the meeting may send or email written ballots, which must be received in time for inclusion in tallying of votes at the December meeting.
+Voting by eligible general members (voting members/dues-paying members) will be conducted by ballot.
+Eligible members unable to attend the August/September Board meeting may cast ballots remotely, but these ballots must be received by the start of the meeting.

 Election to the Board shall be decided by a simple majority of voting members.

-Election to the ExCom shall be decided by a simple majority of Board members.
+Election to the Executive Committee shall be decided by a simple majority of Board members.

-Should an officer of the ExCom resign, or an ExCom position becomes vacant, the remaining ExCom members shall provide a list of potential replacement nominees to the Board.
+Should an officer of the Executive Committee resign, or a position becomes vacant, the remaining Executive Committee members shall provide a list of potential replacement nominees to the Board.
 The vacancy will be filled by a majority vote of the Board.
 The replacement officer will serve until the next annual election.

 Should a Board member resign, or a Board position becomes vacant, the remaining Board members may hold a special election to fill the position by simple majority vote.
 The Board must provide the general membership notification by email no less thirty (30) days prior to the election and candidates for the vacancy must officially nominate themselves and the Secretaries must make this information available to the general membership no less than fourteen (14) days prior to the election so that voting members may have the opportunity to make informed decisions.